-Former Italian premier claims French missile downed passenger jet in 1980, presses Paris for truth
+Italian ex-premier says French missile downed an airliner in 1980 by accident in bid to kill Gadhafi

 “I ask myself why a young president like Macron, while age-wise extraneous to the Ustica tragedy, wouldn’t want to remove the shame that weighs on France,” Amato told La Repubblica. ”And he can remove it in only two ways — either demonstrating that the this thesis is unfounded or, once the (thesis’) foundation is verified, by offering the deepest apologies to Italy and to the families of the victims in the name of his government.”

-Amato, who is 85, said that in 2000, when he was premier, he wrote to the then-presidents of the United States and France, Bill Clinton and Jacques Chirac, respectively, to press them to shed light on what happened.
+Amato, who is 85, said that in 2000, when he was premier, he wrote to the then presidents of the United States and France, Bill Clinton and Jacques Chirac, respectively, to press them to shed light on what happened.
 But ultimately, those entreaties yielded “total silence,” Amato said.

-When queried by The Associated Press, Macron’s office said Saturday it would not immediately comment on Amato’s remarks.
+When queried by The Associated Press, Macron’s office said Saturday it wouldn’t immediately comment on Amato’s remarks.

 Italian Premier Giorgia Meloni called on Amato to say if he has concrete elements to back his assertions so that her government could pursue any further investigation.